-Electronic devices that a student can carry, which give access to the Internet, make audio or visual recordings, or play recordings, include, but are not restricted to, cell phones, smart phones, flip phones, smart watches, headphones, and cameras.
+Electronic devices that give access to the Internet, make audio or visual recordings, or play recordings, include, but are not restricted to, cell phones, smart phones, flip phones, smart watches, headphones, and cameras.
 These, and any other types of personal belongings not appropriate in a school atmosphere, are not permitted on campus before, during, or after the school day, or on any school-sponsored trip.

 In addition, detection of electronic devices in a classroom during a quiz or test falls under the category of a possible “unauthorized aid” that is mentioned in the Academic Honesty section of the handbook.
 Students are liable to the penalties prescribed in the handbook.

 While phones are considered electronic devices, a specific detailed school policy applies for all types of phones and is explained below.